 The ball-peen (also known as ball “pein” or machinist’s) hammer is popular in the engineering and metalworking industries.

 Ball-peen hammers have two heads: one that is flat and one that is round.
 This adds versatility as you can tackle a greater number of tasks.

 Engineers typically use these types of hammers for shaping metal or striking chisels, and are a great all-rounder to have in your tool chest.

-Brick (or stonemason's) hammers have a flat head and a pointed, chisel-like claw on their back end.
+Brick (or stonemason’s) hammers have a flat head and a pointed, with a chisel-like claw on their back end.